Thank you for your response

 Our representative will get in touch with you shortly.

 Real estate is an important pillar of the Indian economy.
 Under the earlier tax regime, various taxes like VAT, service tax, stamp duty, and registration charges were paid by the buyers.

 However, under GST a single rate of 12% is applicable on under construction properties whereas no GST is applicable on completed or ready to sale properties only if the Completion Certificate (CC) has been issued.

-In recent policy, the GST Council has cut the tax rates to 5% from 12% on premium houses and, 1% from 8% for affordable houses.
-However, ITC benefit will not be available under the new tax rate policy.
+In March 2019, the GST Council cut the tax rates to 5% from 12% on residential properties and 1% from 8% for the affordable housing segment.
+However, ITC benefits will not be available under the new tax rate policy.

 Conditions to be satisfied for availing the above rates:

 However, the value of the following services used in the construction of residential apartments are excluded for this calculation:

 The promoter should pay GST at 18% on reverse charge basis on all such inward supplies to the extent short of 80% of inward supplies from registered suppliers except cement on which tax has to be paid at 28% (if purchased from unregistered persons).

 A Real Estate Project in which the carpet area of the commercial space is not more than 15% of the total carpet area of all apartments in the project.